Best Mic For Podcasting? Shure SM7B vs Rode NT

 They still look sleek and is still a fantastic product.
 You’re going to spend almost $200 on this Rode NT.
 So it’s not cheap.

-With the SM7B, if you want an XLR mic, Blue makes an icicle product.
+If you want an XLR mic, Blue makes an Icicle product.
 And it basically allows you to go XLR to a USB converter into your laptop.
-If you wanted to get a cheaper, like an Audio Technica XLR mic, even like 2100, you could get the XLR and have a backup for when you travel.

-You could get the icicle to do that conversion to go direct to your laptop instead of having a recording device, like a RODECast or H4n.
+You could get the Icicle to do that conversion to go direct to your laptop instead of having a recording device, like a RodeCaster or H4n.
 Look at the cost, this out of the box, you’re going to spend 200 bucks, and you’re ready to rock and roll.

 If you’re just getting started with podcasting and have been doing it very long, you can start with an Audio Technica device and keep your investment as low as you possibly can go with a basic.